Calibration in Deep Learning: A Survey of the State-of-the-Art: Calibration Methods

 The $n_{AC}$, $n_{AU}$, $n_{IC}$, $n_{IU}$ represent the number of samples in the categories of accurate and certain (AC), accurate and uncertain (AU) and certain (IC), inaccurate an uncertain (IU).
 The AvUC loss is 0 only when all the accurate predictions are certain and inaccurate predictions are uncertain:

 where $n_{AC}$, $n_{AU}$, $n_{IC}$, $n_{IU}$ are approximated by individual proxy functions.
 This loss can also be added as regularizer to standard learning objective.

-Similarly~\cite{hebbalaguppe2022stitch} presented MDCA (Multi-class Difference in Confidence and Accuracy (MDCA)) for improving model calibration.
-It is a differentiable calibration loss function and independent of the binning mechanism.
-The idea was inspired by Static Calibration Error (SCE)~\cite{nixon2019measuring}.
-The authors showed the the combination with focal loss lead the least calibration error.
+Similarly, Multi-class Difference in Confidence and Accuracy (MDCA)~\cite{hebbalaguppe2022stitch} was proposed to improve model calibration.
+MDCA is a differentiable calibration loss that does not rely on binning mechanisms, and its formulation is inspired by Static Calibration Error (SCE)~\cite{nixon2019measuring}.
+The authors demonstrated that combining MDCA with focal loss results in the lowest calibration error among the evaluated methods.

-\textit{Remarks}: Regularization methods, as compared to post-hoc methods, can directly output a well-calibrated model without additional steps.
-The increased complexity is different for different methods; for instance, focal loss can be seen as an implicit regularization and does not introduce observable additional computational complexity.
-Kernel-based and meta-network regularization add additional computations depending on the designed kernel methods and meta-networks.